 Flu season corresponds with the winter months for a simple reason.
 People are indoors and in close contact.
 Reduce your risk of getting sick by avoiding people who are sick and boosting your immune system through healthy eating, exercise, plenty of sleep, and smiling!

 Facing the fact that you may be sick is the fastest way to recovery.
 If you are experiencing coughing, headache, fever/chills, stuffy or runny nose, fatigue/muscle aches or even just feeling the blues, surrender to rest, drink plenty of water, and call the SEARHC nurse helpline for next steps.
 If you are immune-compromised or elderly, call your doctor and stay away from clinics and emergency rooms.

 Prevent the spread of the flu by staying home if you are experiencing symptoms and keep your children home from school and daycare if they are sick, especially if they are running a fever.
 To get everyone back on their feet as soon as possible, stay home for at least another 24 hours after the fever and other symptoms have subsided.

 The flu is no fun for anyone and can be dangerous for some.
-Please follow the steps above so you and the majority of southeast Alaskans can escape the flu this season and look forward to a healthy spring and summer.
+With COVID-19 still present in our communities, reducing the impact of other illnesses is paramount.
+Please follow the steps above so you and the majority of Southeast Alaskans can escape the flu this season and look forward to a healthy spring and summer.